 The Federal Employment Agency (Bundesagentur für Arbeit) is a great place to start looking for jobs, and also includes a portal where jobseekers can upload their profile.
-Recruitment agencies (arbeitsvermittlung) are also commonly used, and it is recommendable to confirm that these are part of the Federal Employer’s Association of Personnel Service Providers.
-It is possible to find English-speaking jobs in Germany, but a basic level of the German language is often helpful or even required to succeed in the workplace.
+Recruitment agencies (arbeitsvermittlung) are also commonly used, and it is recommended to confirm that these agencies are part of the Federal Employer’s Association of Personnel Service Providers.
+It is possible to find English-speaking jobs in Germany, but a basic level knowledge of the German language is often helpful or even required to succeed in the workplace.

 Things to keep in mind

 There are a few cultural aspects that are important to be aware of when considering to do business in Germany.
 One of these is the notion of punctuality, which is very important in German culture.
 Time is a well-defined and respected concept in the work environment.

 Additionally, Germans usually prefer to communicate in a direct and explicit manner, tend to be task-focused, and prefer to avoid uncertainty by creating rules and structure in the workplace.

 Working conditions in Germany are considered to be of high quality, with an average year-on-year growth for wages noted as one of the highest in the EU.

 - % of population (25-44 yrs old) with tertiary graduation rates